kssrao87/alertmanager/docs/configuration.md

 [ api_url: <string> | default = global.webex_api_url ]

 # ID of the Webex Teams room where to send the messages.
-room_id: <tmpl_string>
+room_id: <string>

 # Message template.
 [ message: <tmpl_string> default = '{{ template "webex.default.message" .}}' ]

 # The HTTP client's configuration.
 You must use this configuration to supply the bot token as part of the HTTP `Authorization` header.
 [ http_config: <http_config> | default = global.http_config ]
 ```